tb-aiap/advent-of-code/2023/README.md

 - **Part 1**: The total score, where each card's score is `2**(matches - 1)` if at least one number matches.

 - **Part 2**: Maintain the function for part 1, but multiply results by number of copies it has.
 Add the number of copies into subsequent cards.

+### Day 5

+Stuggled a few days with this one trying to understand interval overlapping.

+- **Part 1**: user regex to parse the seed value.
+Use a hash map to parse mappings for each level from level 1 to level 7.
+    - for each seed, run through the mapping from level 1 to level 7
+- **Part 2**: convert each seeds array into interval.
+    1. Focus on passing a single array to the next level and remember the next level.
+    2. If a seed range is not overlap in the mapping, try to match it again in the `for map in mapping` loop.
+Only pass it to the next level unmapped if cannot find any mapping ALL of the same level.